magmukendi/quickymeme/README.md

 ![image](https://github.com/243Studio/gif/raw/main/meme.gif)

-**[Quicky Meme](https://magmukendi.me/quickymeme/)** is a web application that allows the users to to create meme and download or share them in few clicks. readability.
+**[Quicky Meme](https://magmukendi.me/quickymeme/)** is a web application that allows the users to create meme and download or share them in few clicks. readability.

 ## Install & Usage